open-design-kit/opendesignkit/_methods/affinity-diagram.md

 ---
 layout: methods
 type:
-title: Affinity diagram
+title: Affinity Diagram
 category: define
 teaser: Synthesize information with this sorting exercise.
 tools:
-  - Boardthing
+  - BoardThing
-  - Video Conferencing
+  - Video conferencing app.
-  - Screenshare
+  - Screensharing app.
 ---

 ## Why do it:

 At a certain point in any project you need to move from idea generation to synthesizing so that you can take action on your design.
-Sticky Clustering helps you to synthesize information while simultaneously engaging the entire product team so that you have complete buy in.
+Affinity Diagrams help you to synthesize information while simultaneously engaging the entire product team so that you have complete buy in.

 ## When to do it:

-This should be done after an idea generation method such as creating [experience attributes](/methods/experience-attributes/)
+This should be done after an idea generation method such as creating [experience attributes](/methods/experience-attributes/).

 ## Who’s involved: